Skip to main content

 FAQ

-can I use generated protagonist names in a commercial game
+can I use names from this generator in a commercial game

 Yes.
-Generated names carry no copyright restrictions and can be used freely in commercial or non-commercial projects.
-Standard trademark checks still apply — run a quick search on your shortlisted name to confirm it isn't already tied to a major franchise before committing.
+Generated names carry no copyright restrictions and can be used in commercial or non-commercial projects.
+Trademark law is the practical concern — before committing a name to a shipped title, run a quick search to confirm it isn’t already associated with an established franchise.